 MDF consists of a diverse team of professionals with complementary expertise.
 That's what has turned us into an industry leader, and a strong force in working toward positive change for a better world.
-We have over 37 years of experience in providing learning trajectories, advisory guidance, facilitation, evaluations, enterprise development, and partnership services worldwide.
+MDF has over 39 years of experience in providing learning trajectories, advisory guidance, facilitation, evaluations, enterprise development, and partnership services worldwide.

 We don't invent theories, we make them work.
 That’s our motto when empowering individuals, organisations, and networks.
 To turn best-practice theories into functional realities, we use a model with three components: the tools, the hand, and the mirror.